TokenFlowInsights/gov-tools/README.md

     There are more providers of node services, here's a list: https://ethereum.org/en/developers/docs/nodes-and-clients/nodes-as-a-service/

 4. Prepare a list of voters that you would like to count voting power for.
-One address in a row, no header, CSV file format.
+One address by row, no header, CSV file format.
 Put the .csv file in gov-tools directory

 5. Prepare block number.
 This tool will count voting power of set of voters form passeed .csv file.